 Explore the ConiferBase:

 The ConiferBase is ACS’s proprietary database, full of conifer information, photographs and statistics.
 Members are encouraged to add their own pictures and offer commentary and suggested edits to the individual conifer records.
+Click here to learn more about becoming a member of the American Conifer Society.
 Get on base!

 Learn About Conifers

 The uses of conifers in the landscape are limited only by the imagination.
 The strong silhouettes of many compact, slow-growing conifers can accent a corner of a garden bed, frame a doorway or add winter interest to perennial and annual flower beds.
 Learn More

 Our Society’s mission is the development, conservation and propagation of conifers – with an emphasis on those that are dwarf or unusual -and educating the public about these fascinating trees.
 We hope these videos will inspire you to get involved with conifers – and The American Conifer Society!
 Learn More